OCA/maintainer-quality-tools/README.md

 Isolated pylint+flake8 checks
 -----------------------------
-If you want to make a build exclusive for these checks, you can add a line on the `env:` section of the .travis.yml file with this content:
+If you want to make a build exclusive for these checks, you can add a line on the `env:` section of your ci config file with this content:

     - VERSION="7.0" LINT_CHECK="1"

-You will get a faster answer about these questions and also a fast view over semaphore icons in Travis build view.
+You will get a faster answer about these questions and also a fast view over semaphore icons in your CI's build view.

 To avoid making again these checks on other builds, you have to add LINT_CHECK="0" variable on the line: